Jesus declared that He was, "The Way the Truth

 "If you abide in me:" Christians who are truly in Christ, and ask in harmony with the Father, will have their prayers answered.
 This is a great promise!

 Verse 8: "By this my Father is glorified, that you bear much fruit and so prove to be my disciples."

-When the Christian bears much fruit it not only glorifies Jesus, but the Father as well, the One who sent Him.
+When a Christian bears much fruit it not only glorifies Jesus, but the Father as well, the One who sent Him.
 Our fruit, the work and result of our work in Christ proves that we are His disciples.